The Neptune Islands

 The Neptune Islands were named by English Explorer, Matthew Flinders in 1802.
 He named them such because they seemed so remote and inaccessible.
 Sailing by, he left their unique environment untouched.
 Over 200 years later, not much has changed.

 We are the only Shark Tour with access to the Neptunes.
-From the Princess II, anchored serenely in one of the protected coves, our large tender boat will transport you around and onto the main South Neptune Island.
+From the Princess II, anchored serenely in one of the protected coves, our large tender boat will transport you around and onto the Neptune Islands.
 It is an amazing experience.
 The island is full of wonderful species of mammals, reptiles and birds; some of them peculiar to the Neptunes.
 One of the many highlights is watching the rare and elusive Australian Sea Lions interacting on the beach.
 Every turn, every direction, there is something new and unique to observe – baby fur seals learning to swim in rock pools set against the majestic Southern Ocean crashing into megalithic, granite outcrops.